...

 Raw Milk Safety: How Long Does Raw Goat Milk Last in the fridge?

-Raw goat milk is milk that hasn’t been pasteurized.
-It’s often favored by small farms or natural food enthusiasts because of its perceived purity, but it carries more risk.
-According to the US FDA and USDA, raw milk should be refrigerated immediately and kept below 37°F. Even then, its shelf life is short just 3 to 5 days after collection.
-Freezing raw goat milk can slow down bacterial activity, keeping it usable for about 2 to 3 months, but freezing doesn’t make it safer.
-The milk’s texture may become slightly grainy after thawing, and it’s not recommended to refreeze thawed raw milk.
+Raw goat milk is not pasteurized, so it has a much shorter shelf life than pasteurized goat milk.
+According to the FDA and USDA, it should be refrigerated immediately after collection and kept below 37°F. Freezing raw goat milk can slow bacterial growth, allowing it to remain usable for about 2 to 3 months, although freezing does not eliminate harmful bacteria or make raw milk safer to drink.
+The texture may become slightly grainy after thawing, and refreezing is not recommended.

 👉 Learn more about raw milk flavor and quality in our guide on what does raw cow milk taste like?